 7. What type of expenses can my home equity loan cover?

 Home equity loans may be used to for home improvements or repairs, to consolidate and pay down high-interest debt or to make a major purchase such as a life event.

 8. What is the home appraisal process?

-Your Personal Banker will estimate your home value by reviewing multiple data points, such as an Automated Valuation Model (AVM), Property Condition Report, and the stated value of the home that you provide.
+We will estimate your home value by reviewing multiple data points, such as an Automated Valuation Model (AVM), Property Condition Report (PCR), and the stated value of the home that you provide.
 In some cases, an appraiser will drive to your home and conduct an appraisal by viewing the exterior only.
 With Discover Home Loans, you won’t pay any fees for your appraisal.

 9. How does an Automated Valuation Model (AVM) work in valuing my home as compared to an appraisal?